 Homeowners and Renters insurance policies typically cover dog bite claims under the Personal Liability section of the policy, which can range from a coverage limit of $100,000 to $500,000.
 However, if the claim exceeds the policy limit, the dog owner is personally responsible for all damages above that amount, including legal expenses.

 The Personal Liability coverage also provides no-fault Medical Payments coverage in the event your dog bites someone.
 This allows for minor medical bills to be submitted directly to the dog owner's insurance company.
 Home owners can generally get from $1,000 to $5,000 worth of this coverage under Medical Payments.

 A single lawsuit — even if won by the dog owner who is being sued — can end up costing thousands of dollars in legal fees and lost wages.
 The greater a person’s assets, the higher the risk of a costly lawsuit.
 The personal liability coverage available through a standard homeowners may not be enough.
 Concerned home owners are urged to consider purchasing a Personal Excess Liability policy (umbrella) that protects you with an extra layer of liability limit above your Personal Liability limit.

 Personal Excess Liability coverage limits usually range from $1 million up to $10 million.
 Personal Excess Liability insurance is relatively inexpensive.
-The first $1 million of coverage costs about $150 per year; the second million about $75, and subsequent increments of $1 million cost about $50 per year.
 Are you interested in getting a quote for this coverage?
-Contact American Insurance online here or at (208) 746-9646 or to Quotes [at] am-ins [dot] com.
+CONTACT US at American Insurance, request a quote or email Quotes [at] am-ins [dot] com.